techborder/mysqlmonitor/README.rst

 ------------

  - python2.7
  - MySQLdb.
-WARNING: Be very careful when installing MySQLdb through apt-get (aptitude), in one case, apt-get uninstalled mysql-server without asking for confirmation.
+WARNING: If installing through apt-get, add ‘-s’ or ‘--simulate'.
+E.g. 'sudo apt-get --simulate install php5-mysqlnd' and make sure MySQL server is not removed.
+Else be very careful when installing MySQLdb through apt-get (aptitude), in one case, apt-get uninstalled mysql-server without asking for confirmation.

 mysqlstaus.py
 -------------